Mentor Immersion: Summer Experience (Rising Grades 11-12)

 Here is a description of the required application components:

-- Test Scores: Scores in the 90th percentile and above for their age group in one or more sections on an advanced achievement assessment (ACT, SAT, PSAT, or AP scores within the content area of the mentorship) or any other nationally normed standardized assessment (such as state testing, if advanced achievement assessment scores are not available) would suggest that this program might be a good fit academically for a student.
+- Test Scores: Scores in the 90th percentile and above for their age group in one or more sections on an advanced achievement assessment (ACT, SAT, PSAT) or any other nationally normed standardized assessment (such as state testing, if advanced achievement assessment scores are not available) would suggest that this program might be a good fit academically for a student.
 However, PTY does not have cutoffs for standardized test scores in order to apply to the program.
 When reviewing mentorship applications, we evaluate students’ test scores as one component of the application in addition to a student’s transcript, resume, and essay.
 Our mentorship program is designed for students who have performed well based on the opportunities and experiences that are available to them.
 Also, please note that scores above the 90th percentile do not automatically guarantee admission into the program.

 - Transcript: All students are required to submit a current transcript.
 Grades of mostly As and Bs suggest that the mentorship program would be a good academic fit.
 Also, please make sure your transcript reflects particular required prerequisites for certain mentorships.
 Through the transcript review process, we are looking for students who are highly motivated since the mentorship program is rigorous and requires independent work outside of the weekly meetings (up to 3-6 hours per week).
 PTY also understands that extenuating circumstances might impact a student’s grades.
 Please make sure you provide additional information if you believe your grades do not accurately demonstrate your ability or commitment to academics.